-Stapleton describes that kind of scholarship as 'reflexive tort scholarship' ('reflexive', in the sense of signalling a 'two-way conversation between legal academics and the Bench'; not addressed to other academics).242 Professor Stapleton contrasts reflexive tort scholarship with what she terms 'Grand Theories', referring to scholarship that conceives of an area of law as being 'all about one thing' or that is 'only normatively coherent if springing from "a single integrated justification".
-243 Professor Stapleton has suggested that the former, reflexive scholarship, is of greater assistance to judges.244 I suggest that her point is well made.
+The utility of academic work in shaping the development of the law varies considerably.
+In the context of tort law, Stapleton has described a style of scholarship that "seeks a creative interactive conversation with judges ... [which is] capable of smoothly absorbing legal developments signalled by courts but ... can also help prompt them by, for example, influencing courts to confront tensions in judicial reasoning and doctrinal outcomes, to re-structure precedents and reassess terminology"237.
+Stapleton describes that kind of scholarship as "reflexive tort scholarship"238 ("reflexive", in the sense of signalling a "two-way conversation between legal academics and the Bench"; not addressed to other academics239).
+Professor Stapleton contrasts reflexive tort scholarship with what she terms "Grand Theories", referring to scholarship that conceives of an area of law as being "all about one thing" or that is "only normatively coherent if springing from 'a single integrated justification'"240 Professor Stapleton has suggested that the former, reflexive scholarship, is of greater assistance to judges.
+I suggest that her point is well made.
 And it is not confined to tort law scholarship - it is apt in respect of constitutional law scholarship too.
-Approaching scholarship in this reflexive way ensures that judges and academics do not 'inhabit [two] distinct legal worlds' or engage in wholly 'different enterprises'.
-245 The development of constitutional law suffers when judges and academics operate within silos; as 'ships which pass[] each other in the night'.
-246 After all, as Lord Goff put it, both judges and academics 'attempt, in their respective roles, to formulate principles of law':247 they have complementary roles founded upon a common interest in the 'search for principle'.248
+Approaching scholarship in this reflexive way ensures that judges and academics do not "inhabit [two] distinct legal worlds" or engage in wholly